AMBITIOUSAWC/alx-airbnb-database/abase-adv-script/README.md

-- `perfomance.sql` - Complex SQL query joining multiple tables with optimized version.
+- `partitioning.sql` - Creates a partitioned bookings table by `start_date` year.
-- `optimization_report.md` - Explains how query performance was improved.
+- `partition_performance.md` - Report on performance improvements using partitioning.